 If your teen is sexually active and skips a period, she should be seen by a doctor to rule out pregnancy.

 Treatments for Irregular Periods

 If your daughter has an irregular cycle, when should she see a healthcare provider?
 “If a girl has had an established pattern, which then starts to vary either in the number of days that she experiences bleeding, or in the amount of blood flow she experiences, that’s a cause for concern,” according to Dr. Syed.
 “Missing a period for 3 months in a row is an alert that something is going on and it’s time to meet with a health care provider to investigate why.”

 What’s the appropriate treatment for an irregular period?
 Treatment will depend upon the reason for the irregular period.
 “If a girl is young and just has an immature cycle, I would just monitor her,” says Dr. Syed.
 “It’s not a big deal if she doesn’t have a period every month.”
 Young girls may find keeping a menstrual calendar very helpful to help them begin to predict their cycle.

 For girls with very heavy periods, birth control pills may help regulate menstruation.
-“For those girls with severe cramping, blood loss, and vomiting which cause them to miss school and their activities, the pill can make vastly improve their symptoms,” notes Dr. Syed.
+“For those girls with severe period cramps, blood loss, and vomiting which cause them to miss school and their activities, the pill can make vastly improve their symptoms,” notes Dr. Syed.
 “Manipulating your menstrual cycle so it fits into your life can make things much more predictable and manageable.
 You don’t need to have a period at all until you want to ovulate and become pregnant.
 Having more control over your period can really improve a girl’s quality of life.”